-Includes 7,018 shares that Mr. Hahn holds jointly with his wife as to which he shares voting and investment power.
-Does not include shares representing Mr. Hahn's beneficial interest as of September 30, 2001 in the Company's Employee Stock Ownership Plan (84,644 shares).

-- (e)

-Includes 60,000 shares held by Mr. Shipp's wife as to which he may be deemed to share voting and investment power, but as to which he disclaims beneficial ownership.
-Does not include shares representing Mr. Shipp's beneficial interest as of September 30, 2001 in the Company's Employee Stock Ownership Plan (189,424 shares). - (f) Includes 33,170 shares that Mr. Hawkins holds jointly with his wife as to which he shares voting and investment power.
-Does not include shares representing Mr. Hawkins' beneficial interest as of September 30, 2001 in the Company's Employee Stock Ownership Plan (128,424 shares). - (g)

-Includes 810 shares held by Mr. McKeon as custodian for his children as to which Mr. McKeon has sole voting and investment power, but as to which he disclaims beneficial ownership. - (h) Includes 1,428 shares held by Mr. Norman's wife as custodian for their children, as to which he disclaims beneficial ownership.
-Does not include shares representing the beneficial interest of Mr. Norman as of September 30, 2001 in the Company's Employee Stock Ownership Plan (29,594 shares). - (i)

-Does not include shares representing the beneficial interest of Mr. Dee in the Company's Employee Stock Ownership Plan (456 shares as of September 30, 2001). - (j) Does not include shares representing the beneficial interest of Mr. Sevenich in the Company's Employee Stock Ownership Plan (19,184 shares as of September 30, 2001). - (k)

-Ms. Paulson holds these shares with her spouse and shares voting and investment power.
-Does not include shares representing the beneficial interest of Ms. Paulson in the Company's Employee Stock Ownership Plan (66,944 shares as of September 30, 2001). - (1)
+- (f) Includes 59,052 shares that Mr. Hawkins holds jointly with his wife as to which he shares voting and investment power.
+Does not include shares representing Mr. Hawkins' beneficial interest as of March 31, 2003 in the Company's Employee Stock Ownership Plan (125,107 shares). - Includes 426 shares held by Mr. McKeon as custodian for a child as to which Mr. McKeon has sole voting and investment power, but as to which he (g) disclaims beneficial ownership. - (h) Includes 1,428 shares held by Mr. Norman's wife as custodian for their children, as to which he disclaims beneficial ownership.
+Includes 2,320 shares that Mr. Norman holds jointly with his wife as to which he shares voting and investment power.
+Does not include shares representing the beneficial interest of Mr. Norman as of March 31, 2003 in the Company's Employee Stock Ownership Plan (30,727 shares). - (i) Includes 6,755 shares that Ms. Paulson holds jointly with her husband and 528 shares that Ms. Paulson holds jointly with a child as to which she shares voting and investment power.
+Does not include shares representing the beneficial interest of Ms. Paulson as of March 31, 2003 in the Company's Employee Stock Ownership Plan (66,395 shares). - (j) Does not include shares representing the beneficial interest of Mr. Sevenich as of March 31, 2003 in the Company's Employee Stock Ownership Plan (20,785 shares). - (k) Includes 107,359 shares held by Mr. Shipp's wife as to which he may be deemed to share voting and investment power, but as to which he disclaims beneficial ownership. - (l) Does not include shares representing the beneficial interest of the directors and officers as of March 31, 2003 in the Company's Employee Stock Ownership Plan (375,254 shares). - (m) The current trustees of the Hawkins, Inc. Employee Stock Ownership Plan and trust are John R. Hawkins, Kurt R. Norman, and Marvin E. Dee.

-Does not include shares representing the beneficial interest of the directors and officers in the Company's Employee Stock Ownership Plan (636,277 shares as of September 30, 2001). - (m)

-The current trustees of the Hawkins, Inc. Employee Stock Ownership Plan and Trust are John R. Hawkins, Kurt R. Norman, and Marvin E. Dee.
 Although these individuals could be deemed to "beneficially own" all of the shares held by this Plan because of their shared voting and investment power with respect to those shares, they have not been included in the share ownership figures listed above for these individuals or for all current directors and officers as a group.
-Voting rights as to shares of the Company's stock are passed through to participants under the Employee Stock Ownership Plan.
+Voting rights as to shares of the Company's stock are passed through to participants under the Employee Stock Ownership Plan and Trust.